 Multi-service utility Gainesville Regional Utilities (GRU)

-started out small a century ago, but has been gaining ground ever
+started out small more than a century ago, but has been gaining

-since.
-The company (now the fifth largest municipal electric
+ground ever since.
+The company (now the fifth largest

-utility in Florida) is the sole utilities provider in Gainesville
+municipal electric utility in Florida) is the sole utilities

-and surrounding areas in Alachua County.
-The municipal utility
+provider in Gainesville and surrounding areas in Alachua County.

-wholesale customers.
-GRU has interests in power generation
+retail and wholesale customers.
+GRU has interests in power

 also offers internet and other communications services.
 GRU